MaxWalker20/Max-Walker-s-VR-Coursework/README.md

 - An oscilloscope version is entirely possible by including Diophantine equations - even by maping them in 3D or by flattening the tails of such equations on the 3D map to 2D.
 -
 ### Known Bugs
-- Due to issues with resolving static classes, the front end User Interface is currently non functional.
+- Due to issues with resolving static classes, the front-end User Interface is currently non functional.

 ### Coding Credit
 - A significant portion of the `Graph.cs` and `FunctionSelector.cs` files, as well as certain Unity settings relating to the startup, have been very closely followed from the public domain blog Catlikecoding.com, run by Jasper Flick.
 I give full credit for those resources therein.